 Vancouver Symphony Orchestra USA Unveils 2026/27 Season Lineup

-The Vancouver Symphony Orchestra USA returns for its 2026/27 concert season with a thrilling lineup that places Vancouver, Washington firmly at the center of world-class orchestral music.
-Under the leadership of Music Director and Conductor Salvador Brotons, the orchestra presents a season that blends timeless masterworks, compelling contemporary compositions, and unforgettable collaborations with the Portland Symphonic Choir and internationally acclaimed soloists.
+The Vancouver Symphony Orchestra USA has announced its 2026–27 concert season, featuring a lineup of orchestral masterworks, contemporary compositions, and collaborations with the Portland Symphonic Choir and international soloists.
+Led by Music Director and Conductor Salvador Brotons, the season includes works by Beethoven, Verdi, Rachmaninoff, Sibelius, and Mahler.

-From Beethoven's radiant Symphony No. 6, “Pastoral” and Verdi's thunderous Requiem to Mahler's transcendent Symphony No. 2, “Resurrection,” the season offers audiences a sweeping emotional journey — one that is elevated, inspiring, and deeply human.

-Each symphonic program receives two performances at Skyview Concert Hall in Vancouver, WA with Saturday concerts at 7 p.m.
-PT and Sunday concerts at 3 p.m.
+Each symphonic program will receive two performances at Skyview Concert Hall in Vancouver, Washington, with concerts scheduled Saturdays at 7 p.m.
+PT and Sundays at 3 p.m.
 PT.
-Both performances will be live streamed and air concurrently, with special live stream-exclusive video programming before the concert.
-For more information and full season details go to vancouversymphony.org or call the VSO office at (360) 735-7278.
+Both performances will also be livestreamed with exclusive pre-concert video programming.
+For more information and full season details, visit vancouversymphony.org or call (360) 735-7278.

 Season Highlights